sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 ### Burn to SRAM

-Normally this mode is used to verify biststream.
+Normally this mode is used to verify bitstream.

 Because of its fast burning characteristics so the use of more, but of course the power will lose data, so if you want to power on the running program you can't choose this mode.